AriAnthony/AriAnthony.github.io/_posts/2025-05-31-welcome-to-pmx-ai.md

 ---

 *This is the first post in a series exploring AI automation in pharmacometrics.
-Next week, I'll dive into the technical architecture of building AI agents for pharmacometric analysis, including task parsing, prompt engineering, and knowledge base design.*
+In the next post, I'll dive into the technical architecture of building AI agents for pharmacometric analysis, including task parsing, prompt engineering, and knowledge base design.*

----

-**About the Author:** Ari is a pharmacometrician with almost a decade of experience in pharmaceutical development and thinking about applied AI.
+**About the Author:** Ari is a pharmacometrician with a decade of experience in pharmaceutical development and thinking about applied AI.
 Currently working at Amgen, he has spent the last two years developing AI-powered tools for pharmacometric analysis and is exploring opportunities in AI agent development.
+You can find him on [LinkedIn](https://www.linkedin.com/in/aripb) and [GitHub](https://github.com/AriAnthony). *Views expressed are my own and do not represent my employer.
+This post was developed in collaboration with Claude AI.*